Vyvnn/-week-one-assignment/README.md

-- This is a great place to be, to learn more on Diana
+- This is a great place to be, to learn more on Vivian

 - You will learn on Vivian's Background including education, job experience etc.